JRMeyer/jrmeyer.github.io/_posts/2016-07-03-How to Add a Language to Espeak-NG.markdown

 {% endhighlight %}

-The espeak-ng and speak-ng programs, along with the espeak-ng voices, can then be built with **make**:
+The espeak-ng and speak-ng programs, along with the espeak-ng voices, can then be compiled with **make**.
+After this, you should have working, compiled code, but it will only be accessible from the relevant directory (e.g. for me, just a folder on my Desktop).

 {% highlight bash %}